Spectral, Spatial, and Temporal Output Characteristics of Light Sources for Optogenetic Stimulation

 The primary spectral output requirement is maximal intersection of the Light Engine spectral output with the action spectra of photoactivatable ion channel proteins.
 Currently, the most commonly used spectral outputs are 475nm for stimulation with channelrhodopsin (ChR2) and 575nm for inhibition with halorhodopsin (NpHR).
 LED-based Light Engines provide spectral outputs that are temporally discrete (figure 1) but spatially coincident.
 Additional spectral outputs facilitate use of novel photoproteins, and provide for excitation for fluorescent markers and voltage sensitive dyes, in parallel with optogenetic stimulation or inhibition.

-For example, deeper tissue penetration can be attained by using near-infrared (>700nm) light for optogenetic stimulation2.
-It is common practice to use co-expression of yellow fluorescent protein (YFP) to enable localization of ChR2 by fluorescence microscopy3.
+For example, deeper tissue penetration can be attained by using near-infrared (>700nm) light for optogenetic stimulation.
+It is common practice to use co-expression of yellow fluorescent protein (YFP) to enable localization of ChR2 by fluorescence microscopy.
 The choice of YFP is dictated by the fact that its fluorescence excitation (510nm) is sufficiently wavelength-separated from photo stimulation of ChR2 (475nm) that the two processes can be independently initiated.

-For in vitro experimentation on brain slice or cultured neuron preparations, LED-based light engines coupled to fluorescence microscopes provide wide-field illumination suitable for simultaneous stimulation of thousands of neurons.
+For in vitro experimentation on brain slice or cultured neuron preparations, LED-based Light Engines coupled to fluorescence microscopes provide wide-field illumination suitable for simultaneous stimulation of thousands of neurons.
 For stimulation of ChR2, an irradiance threshold of ~1mW/mm2 at the sample plane is required, a level which is towards the lower end of the range used for conventional fluorescence microscopy.
-Spatially selective illumination can be generated by addition of a digital micro-mirror device (DMD)4.
+Spatially selective illumination can be generated by addition of a digital micro-mirror device (DMD).

 For selective stimulation of individual cells, laser light sources that can be focused to diffraction limited spot sizes <10µm are required.
 In vivo experiments provide the added capacity to observe complex behavioral outcomes elicited by optogenetic stimulation.
 Light is typically delivered through a 200µm diameter multimode optical fibre, connected to a cannula implanted in the brain of an animal subject.
 Lasers provide better coupling efficiency into these optical fibres than LEDs, and are therefore the preferred light sources for in vivo optogenetics.